 17 One can indeed say that God knows all that will happen in the world even before he creates the world and one can even say that God knows all that will happen precisely because he has willed all things (thus making foreknowledge to be dependent upon foreordination) and still not make all events to be necessary.
 Foreknowledge does not itself necessitate anything.

 18 Compatibilism (in Thomas’ hands) is indeed coherent.
 But Barth did not follow Thomas or the later Calvinists in making the efficacy of God’s eternal will depend on a work that God does in human beings.
 He provided a revised understanding of providence that honors the autonomy proper to the creature (Barth’s doctrine of concursus).

 19 How is God’s will made effective in the world?
-Barth’s answer is simply: God makes his will effective through his Word and Spirit.
+Barth’s answer is simple: God makes his will effective through his Word and his Spirit.
 God’s utterance to all creatures of his Word has all the force and wisdom and goodness of his Spirit.

 20 In sum, the concern of open theists to preserve the relative autonomy proper to the creature has been upheld by Barth.
 But he has upheld it without surrendering an exhaustive divine foreknowledge.
-God knows all things because he wills all things: This much Barth shares with the tradition.
+God knows all things because he wills all things: This much Barth shares.
 But God wills all things only in relation to a covenant of grace which is made efficacious in and through all creaturely occurrence without detriment to the relative autonomy of human beings.

 21 To define the “essence” of God in terms of both necessity and contingency, of immutability and mutability, of absoluteness and concreteness is to allow both elements in these pairs to be canceled out by the other, for an essence that is contingent, mutable and concrete cannot be necessary, immutable, and absolute unless God is necessary, immutable and absolute precisely in his contingency, mutability and concreteness.